vidyar/deckard-gradle/README.md

 To get an Android project setup:

+1. Install Gradle 1.6 (the latest version does not work with the Robolectric plugin).
+On Mac OS X run:

+        > git checkout 7900579 /usr/local/Library/Formula/gradle.rb
+        > brew install gradle

 1. Install the Android SDK.
 On Mac OS X just run:

         > brew install android-sdk